ATAC-seq

 Data

-ENCODE sample accession numbers are listed in Table 1.
+SRA sample accession numbers are listed in Table 1.

 Table 1.
-ENCODE accession numbers for data set used in this tutorial.
+Samples used in this tutorial.

 No